isuparnopal/RF_respiration_monitoring/README.md

 Our experiments are conducted with the Pluto SDR.
 The radio is configured to continuously transmit a message signal on a 2.4 GHz carrier.
 We set the baseband sampling rate to 1 Msps and use 5000 samples per frame.
 Our radio is connected to a computer to visualize the received baseband signal, and its envelope in real time.
 The post processing steps are performed after data collection.
 In our investigation, two different setups were explored: single radio setup and two radio Fresnel zone setup.

 In the single radio set up a pluto SDR was kept 45 cm from the users chest.
 This is meant to miror a use case in which respiration monitoring happens passively, multiple times a day, as the user works on their laptop.
 Each reading of respiratory rate is estimated using the algorithm described above by monitoring the user's breathing for a period of 30 seconds.
 Concurrently, the number of breaths that the user takes is counted manually.
-At the end, the counted number of breaths and the respritory rate determined by our algorithm is compared to determine if we have accurately messured the respiratory rate.
+At the end, the counted number of breaths and the respritory rate determined by our algorithm is compared to determine if we have accurately measured the respiratory rate.
 A picture of our experimental setup is shown below.

 <p align="center">
 <img width="453" alt="Screenshot 2020-12-16 at 8 49 57 PM" src="https://user-images.githubusercontent.com/73725580/102446278-3fc58480-3fe2-11eb-8fe5-f76c114e2fc7.png">